jandamm/zgenom/README.md

 these lines to your `.zsrhc` but run them manually or automatically in the background.

+You can provide the options `-UzkMR` to `zgenom compile`.
+They are just passed to `zcompile`.
+See `man zshbuiltins` for an explanation of the flags.

 #### Safely access internal api

 Calling any function matching `__zgenom-*` is assumed unsafe and the function